Blusutils/.github/README.md

 # Blusutils
-We make nice Utils for you
+We create utilities for everyone